blukis/publictools/README.md

 );

 // Instead, always use str(), num(), & bit() SQL-expression functions, like this:
-// - Note str() returns a SQL string expression, which includes surrounding quotes.
-It also takes care of special-character-escaping.
+// - str() returns a SQL string expression, which includes surrounding quotes.
+It also takes
+//   care of special-character escaping.
-// - num() will error if value is non-numeric (numeric strings are allowed, converts php (null) value to SQL "NULL").
+// - num() will error if value is non-numeric (numeric strings allowed; converts php (null)
+//   value to SQL "NULL").
 // - bit() will error if value is not among [True, False, 1, 0].
 $db->queryExec(
     "UPDATE table1 SET " .